khushaljethava/khushaljethava.github.io/_posts/2026-03-30-Fine-Tuning-LLMs-with-Python.md

 ## Summary

 Fine-tuning adapts a pretrained LLM to your specific task, format, and domain.
 QLoRA makes this accessible on consumer GPUs by quantizing the base model to 4-bit and training small LoRA adapters.
 The workflow is: prepare your dataset, load the quantized model, configure LoRA, train with SFTTrainer, evaluate, and deploy.
 Focus on data quality, use proper evaluation, and merge the adapter for production deployment.

+---

+## Related Posts

+- [MLOps with Python: Building Production ML Pipelines](/posts/MLOps-with-Python-Production-ML-Pipelines/) - Deploy and monitor your fine-tuned models in production with experiment tracking, CI/CD, and model serving
+- [RAG with Python: Retrieval-Augmented Generation](/posts/RAG-with-Python-Retrieval-Augmented-Generation/) - An alternative to fine-tuning that gives LLMs access to external knowledge at query time
+- [OpenAI Agents SDK Python Tutorial](/posts/openai-agents-sdk-python/) - Build tool-using, multi-agent workflows powered by your fine-tuned models